 To cut down on these costs, companies are employing labor-aiding technology, often powered by AI-based methods, to do the menial tasks that are critical for compliance.
 RegASK is leading this adoption in the pharmaceutical and medical device industry by applying technologies including artificial intelligence (AI), machine learning, natural-language-processing and semantic-graph-engines to a wide range of tasks.
 Specifically, these solutions allow customers to look up relevant regulatory information and be forewarned of any potential regulatory changes.
 As such, companies are better prepared for the future by cost-effectively mitigating the risk of noncompliance.

 In a heavily regulated yet booming industry such as the medical device industry, it is critical to know how current and future regulatory changes will affect products.
 With medical recalls growing by over 39% in the last 4 years and increasing demand for regulatory amendments, it is difficult to know how the development of such life-critical products will be affected.
-RegTech solutions from RegASK enable companies to cut down on time navigating and understanding relevant regulatory information, ultimately leading to safer products and lower development costs.
+RegTech solutions from start-ups like RegASK enable companies to cut down on time navigating and understanding relevant regulatory information, ultimately leading to safer products and lower development costs.